roemba/xsplit/README.md

 Typedi is a way to create Singleton-like classes.
 These are called services and are contained in a container.
 Works well with TypeORM since you can call Container.get(RepositoryClass) to get the singleton instance of that repository.

+EJS is a templating engine that works well with express.